Adam Lindsay Gordon: Early life

 Though commonly cited as having been born in Fayal in the Azores, where Captain Gordon had brought his wife for the sake of her health, Gordon's birthplace was the small English village of Charlton Kings near Cheltenham, where he was baptised.
 He was the son of Captain Adam Durnford Gordon and Harriet Gordon, his first cousin, both of whom were descended from Adam Gordon of Auchindoun, of the ballad "Edom o Gordon".
 Captain Gordon had retired from the Bengal cavalry and taught Hindustani.
 His mother's family had owned slaves in the British West Indies until the abolition of slavery in the 1830s, and had received significant financial compensation for the loss of their property.
-Gordon would in 1859 inherit some £7,000 from his mother's estate.
+In 1859, Gordon inherited some £7,000 from his mother's estate.

-Gordon was sent to Cheltenham College in 1841, when he was only seven, but after he had been there a year, he was sent to a school kept by the Rev. Samuel Ollis Garrard in Gloucestershire.
+Gordon was sent to Cheltenham College in 1841, when he was only seven but, after he had been there a year, he was sent to a school run by the Rev. Samuel Ollis Garrard in Gloucestershire.
 He attended the Royal Military Academy, Woolwich, in 1848, where he was a contemporary and friend of Charles George Gordon (no relation, later Gordon of Khartoum) and Thomas Bland Strange (later known as Gunner Jingo).
-There, Gordon appears to have been good at sports, but not studious and certainly undisciplined, and like Richard Henry Horne, he was asked to leave.
-Gordon was again admitted a pupil at Cheltenham College.
-He was not there for long; he appears to have left in the middle of 1852, but the story that he was expelled from Cheltenham is without foundation.
-Then, Gordon was sent to the Royal Grammar School Worcester in 1852.
-Gordon began to lead a wild and aimless life, contracted debts, and was a great anxiety to his father, who at last decided that his son should go to Australia and make a fresh start in 1853 to join the mounted police with a letter of introduction to the governor.

-Gordon had fallen in love with Jane Bridges, a girl, aged 17 who was able to tell the story 60 years afterwards to his biographers.
-Gordon did not declare his love until he came to say good-bye to her before leaving for Australia on 7 August 1853.
-"With characteristic recklessness, he offered to sacrifice the passage he had taken to Australia, and all his father's plans for giving him a fresh start in life, if she would tell him not to go, or promise to be his wife, or even give him some hope."
-This she could not do, though she liked the shy, handsome boy and remembered him with affection to the end of a long life.
-It was the one romance of Gordon's life.

-That Gordon realised his conduct had fallen much below what it might have been can be seen in his poems ...
-"To my Sister", written three days before he left England, and "Early Adieux", evidently written about the same time.
+Like Richard Henry Horne, he was asked to leave.
+Gordon was again admitted to Cheltenham College.

+Gordon was then sent to the Royal Grammar School Worcester in 1852.
+In 1853, with a letter of introduction to the governor, Gordon joined the mounted police.